mendersoftware/mender-docs/09.Downloads/docs.md

 ```

 By default, the script installs the [remote terminal
-extension](#remote-terminal-client) plugin in addition to the client.
+extension](#remote-terminal-add-on) plugin in addition to the client.
 If you do
 not want this feature you can provide additional arguments to the script
 specifying which packages you want to install.
 For example, the following will
 only install the Mender client: